iriberri/redis-crash/README.md

 # How to run the programs
 **NOTE**: Please make sure that both the worker and the enqueuer are using the same Redis installation.

 You should run one worker (to consume) and 5+ enqueuers at the same time (don't just increase the job count, increase the number of **simultaneous enqueuers**).

+**NOTE 2**: Either that or you can increase the number of connections in the pool near the max connections limit and run it.

 In fact, the worker is optional; the only purpose it would serve for this demo is to drain the jobs so that Redis server does not fill up.
 We are not encountering any issues with the worker.
 It's the enqueueing that fails.